 Hello and welcome to my online portfolio.
-I am a Human-Computer Interaction (HCI) / UX designer and researcher, Lecturer in Games Art and Tech, industry mentor and consultant, and occasional LARPer.
+I am a Human-Computer Interaction (HCI) / UX designer and researcher, Senior Lecturer in Games Art and Tech, industry mentor and consultant, and occasional LARPer.
 I have been researching-by-design user experience in and interfaces of Mixed Reality systems (VR, haptics, and AR) since 2005, and have published widely in the field of HCI.
 If you have a research idea that pushes boundaries in immersive tech design / social innovation and you are looking to collaborate, drop me an email.

 'Reviving' the past in different ways using Mixed Reality has been a a big part of my work.
 I am interested in design processes of MR experiences.
 I am currently drawing on dramaturgy and ceremonial magic, with embodied interaction at the centre, to inspire my design.
 I maintain a podcast on Mixed Reality in Cultural Heritage here.

 I teach Games User Interface design and player experience, games programming (Python/Pygame), Art thinking for games, and Concept Communication at the BA and MA in Games Design courses at Brunel University London.
 In my teaching practice I am interested in making creative practice an integral part of learning and I seek to create inclusive learning spaces of emergent creativity.
 Examples are cardboard hacking to envision body-based game interfaces, quick game concept design based on news magazines, surrealist techniques to develop concepts.
 In 2020/21 I co-led a remote learning pilot for creative subjects with students from the University of Tampere, Human-Technology course.